Dog Boarding & Training FAQs

 Will my dog ever be left?

 Occasionally your dog will be left for a very short time in their own personalised crate.
 Dogs board in our home 24/7 so inevitably there will be times when someone requires a trip to the vets, or we need to nip to the shops.
 Every effort is made to ensure that dogs are left for a short time and have received adequate exercise and mental stimulation before they hit the hay.
-This does mean that unfortunately we cannot accept dogs with separation anxiety or nervous-destructive behaviours.

 I have found a lost dog, will you take them in?